The City of Fort Myers is thriving!

 The City of Fort Myers has so much to offer, it's no surprise that Southwest Florida is booming.
 From a charming and historic Downtown, to an eclectic arts and culture scene, there's a little flavor for everyone's taste.

 - Age Breakdown: 21% - 18 and under, 58% between 19 and 63 years of age, 21% - 64 and over

 - Demographics: 48% White (non-Hispanic/Latino), 27% Latino/Hispanic, 25% African American/Black

-Originally established as Fort Harvie, Fort Myers began transformation into a farming and cattle community in the late 1860’s and 1870’s.
-By the mid 1880’s Fort Myers began developing a commercial core, and gaining national notoriety for local recreational fishing.
+Originally established as Fort Harvie, Fort Myers began transforming into a farming and cattle community in the late 1860’s and 1870’s.
+By the mid 1880’s Fort Myers began developing a commercial core and gaining national notoriety for local recreational fishing.